cookieeikooc/Sudoku/README.md

 - This code is not a Sudoku solver.
 It generates Sudoku templates which have THE ONLY SOLUTION.
 - You need to install ncurses on your computer to be able to compile the entire code.

+## More Info
+Check out the Wiki page for more details of the code and the explanation of the algorithm.